stackbit-projects/chiro-3f8db/content/pages/faq.md

     background_image_size: contain
     background_image_opacity: 12
 seo:
-  title: Chiropractic Frequently Asked Questions
+  title: Chiropractor Frequently Asked Questions
   description: >-
     What can you expect during your first chiropractic adjustment?
 Is Chiropractic Care for All Ages?